HTTPArchive/almanac.httparchive.org/src/content/en/2020/media.md

 {{ figure_markup(
   image="srcset-sizes-usage.png",
-  caption="Use of sizes in srcset.", description="Stacked bar chart showinf 65.35% of srcset images uses sizes on desktop, with the remaining 34.65% not using it.
+  caption="Use of sizes in srcset.", description="Stacked bar chart showing 65.35% of srcset images uses sizes on desktop, with the remaining 34.65% not using it.
 On mobile it's 64.95% using and the remaing 35.05 not using.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTLNnD9VNqXNxMu60VovxIEp_L6vmNo1oWt8-C18DOetXB3qIkee_-KjZwYYPIkkIM-7So-5wBwQ4QY/pubchart?oid=496958447&format=interactive", sheets_gid="768487310", sql_file="image_srcset_sizes.sql"